Code-Slash-Studios/rooms-api/README.md

 ***NOTE***

 Within main.go, there is a database connection that needs to be updated to your environment, including the IP address for the database and user/password information.

+We also recommend setting up your environment similar to our environment for easy use.
+That means allowing routing from port 6000 to 80/api and allowing routing to port 80/pi.
+See the API code for more details.